kavierkoo/Windows-Hibernate-Script/Readme.txt

 PS: It is executable via Hibernate.exe without requiring AHK to be pre-installed in user's pc and please keep all the .vbs files along with Hibernate.exe or Hibernate.ahk as these are the files that AHK will call for Text to speech.

+Script designed by Kavier for individual purposes with no copyright infringement intended